Local SEO: 7 Strategies to Conquer the Map Pack

 Accurate listings across online business directories help to build citations, as well as customers “checking in” to a business online or tagging a business in a photo.

-Establishing your business across platforms like Yelp, Yellow Pages, Yahoo, and Better Business Bureau will help to build your citations and therefore your local ranking.
+Establishing your business across platforms like Yelp, Yellow Pages, Yahoo, and Better Business Bureau will help to build your citations and, therefore, your local ranking.

 Businesses can further improve citations by regularly uploading brand images with keyword-optimized alt text, and encouraging customers to interact with the business online and tag them in their own social media posts.